 What surprised me was that I could not detect a specific coconut taste in Hula Biscuits.
 They are very tender and have a pleasant sweetness without any addition of sugar.

-Adjust an oven rack to the center position and preheat the oven to 425 degrees.
-Have ready an ungreased baking sheet.
+- Adjust an oven rack to the center position and preheat the oven to 425 degrees.